What exactly is TLS when it comes to email encryption?

-Ports 587, 2525, and 465 are commonly used to establish secure connections.
-These ports may vary depending on whether you’re using IMAP or POP3 to access emails from your server.
+Ports 587, 2525, and 465 are commonly used to establish secure connections, but which you use varies based on whether you’re using IMAP or POP3 to access emails from your server.
 Your system administrator can also set specific ports for encryption on mail servers and other applications.

 STARTTLS is a protocol command used to prompt an email server that the client wishes to upgrade the connection from an insecure connection to a secure one.
 STARTTLS can take an insecure connection and make it secure via TLS protocol.
 Having this option enabled on your mail server allows a secure connection to be established before any emails are sent.

 TLS plays a role in protecting email communications by establishing a secure and encrypted connection between two points.
-TLS utilizes asymmetric encryption to keep email communications private, and untampered while in transit.
-Using encryption for emails ensures that the contents of the message cannot be read or modified while being sent and provides a mechanism for authentication between the sender and recipient.
+Similar to DKIM, TLS utilizes asymmetric encryption to keep email communications private and untampered with while in transit.
+In other words, using encryption for emails ensures that the contents of the message cannot be read or modified while being sent and provides a mechanism for authentication between the sender and recipient.

 TLS plays a vital role in email security, but it can’t protect against all email-based threats.
 Emails using encryption are protected against: